-Component omponent Description Link to performance Who participates?
-Fixed remuneration Dave salar y Individual performance is considered during the annual remuneration review.
+Component Description Purpose Link to performance Who participates?
+Fixed remuneration Base salary package including statutory superannuation contributions where applicable.
+To provide competitive fixed remuneration determined with reference to role, experience and market.
+Individual performance is considered during the annual remuneration review.
 All executives.
 Short term incentives (STI) Paid in cash or shares.
 Rewards executives for their contribution to achievement of Group outcomes.
 Discretionary bonus linked to specific financial and non- financial targets.
 Executives and other key employees who have an impact on the Group's performance.
-Long term incentives (LTI) Shares issued under Management Incentive Plan (MIP).
-Rewards executives for their contribution to the creation of shareholder value over the longer term.
+Long term incentives (LTI) Shares issued under Management Incentive Plan ( MIP ) Rewards executives for their contribution to the creation of shareholder value over the longer term.
 Shares issued under the MIP to executives who are key management personnel have been structured such that executives are remunerated only when the Company's share price exceeds the vesting price.
 Executives and other key employees.